In this article, you can find a simple summary of the poem The Dream of The Rood. We will also discuss its themes and details about its author.

 Is The Dream of the Rood Pagan?

 It is difficult to examine the poem as a pre-Christian or pagan piece.
-As the scribes who may have written it were Christian monks.
+The scribes who may have written it were Christian monks.
 They lived in a time when Christianity was already established.
 At least among the elite in Anglo-Saxon England.

 Some people argue for the prevalence of pagan elements in the poem.
 They say that the concept of a talking tree is animistic.
 If we remember, this is how the pagan elements include spirits and other wonderful things.